kevinst1r/pala-one-firmware-multi-screensaver/README.md

 The goal of the project was to create a simple, distraction-free reading device that feels minimal, portable and easy to build while still looking and behaving more like a real product than a typical DIY electronics project.

+## Board Versions

+There are currently two supported Heltec Wireless Paper versions:
+- `Heltec V1.1`
+- `Heltec V1.2`
+Please make sure to use the correct firmware version for your specific board revision.
+The board version is usually printed on the back of the PCB.

 ## Features

 - TXT book support